-“Definitely by the end of the month,” said village Community Development Director Jamie Konkoski, speaking of when that information would be released.
+“Definitely by the end of the month,” Konkoski said of when that information would be released.
 “The next meeting.”

 Barbara Kendall, part of the New York Department of State delegation overseeing and liaising with the village during the DRI process, said that undisclosed projects do have a precedent in the DRI process.
 Kendall said that by December, when the preliminary project list is drafted, the projects and sponsors will have been disclosed.

 The estimated cost of all 63 DRI proposals is $34.7 million, asking for a total of $23.8 million from the DRI.
 The DOS suggests that localities submit $15 million worth of projects — because despite only a little under $10 million being funded by the grant, projects can fall through in the later stages of the process.